 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and factual account of the observations.
+The recording must be a clear, precise and factual account of any verbal disclosures and observations.

 Particular attention will be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a child protection plan and a written record will be kept.